On finite dimensional Jacobian Algebras: Abstract

 \section{Abstract}

 We show that Jacobian algebras arising from a sphere with $n$-punctures, with $n\geq5$, are finite dimensional algebras.
-We consider also a family of cyclically oriented quivers and we prove that, for any primitive potential, the associated Jacobian algebra is finite dimensional.
+We consider also a family of cyclically oriented quivers and we prove that, for any primitive potential, the associated Jacobian algebra is finite dimensional. \keywords{Jacobian algebras \and closed surfaces \and cyclically oriented quivers} \subclass{MSC 16G20 \and MSC 13F60 \and MSC 57M20 \and MSC 16T30}